NikolaiRadke/Noko_2/README.md

 The DIY-**Noko Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 Noko is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKO_2/tree/master/NEWS.md).

-**06.06.2020** - This is the new repository for the PCD and 3D printed casing Version 2 of Noko.
+**22.06.2020** - This is the new repository for the PCD and 3D printed casing Version 2 of Noko.
 Coming summer 2020.
 Stay tuned!
+Are you looking for a Noko PCB?
+Look at my [Aisler repository](https://aisler.net/Monstermaker/noko/noko-2-0/).

 ![Noko Orange](http://www.nikolairadke.de/NOKO/noko_echt.png)